 - See your colored eggs!

-Real honest to goodness egg dyeing the natural way is extremely time consuming.
-There’s a quicker hot-method, but it’s not a safe method for young children, so you have to use the longer cold method.
+Real honest to goodness egg dyeing the natural way is very time consuming.
+There’s a quicker hot-method, that works faster than the cold method, but it’s not a safe method for young children.

 Adults like natural egg dyeing – very young kids – not so much.
 We dye other stuff around here – like cloth and play clay, but not eggs because it’s simply not too much fun for little ones.